BanasiakB/Pricer/README.md

 # Pricer

-Prog
+European option pricing application, which provide both analytical and numerical solutions.
+Additionally, program calculates $\Delta$ for every option pricing.

-Last assignment in QuantScholarship 2023 from Credit Suisse.
+It is a last assignment in QuantScholarship 2023 from Credit Suisse.

 ## Table of Contents